marta-zebrowska/currency-converter-react/README.md

 ## Description

-This is currency exchange web calculator that converts PLN to other currencies such as EUR, USD, CHF or GBP.
+This is currency exchange web calculator that converts PLN to other currencies.
 The application was created with the use of my current knowledge :)

 ### Technologies used